 Dakota Goyo in Real Steel

 As important as the characters and actors are in a film ostensibly about fighting robots, in a film that wants to be taken seriously the effects work is perhaps of equal importance.
-When deciding that the effects work in this film were the best I saw in 2011, the tie-breaker was that not only were they arguably the most realistic, but they were also the effects I least thought about in watching the film — meaning the blend is immaculate.
-The work and attention to detail in this area allows the story to feel more immediate and authentic than it really should.
-This all works toward a thrilling, triumphant and compelling closing third of the film, when the film really gets going on all cylinders.
+When deciding that the effects work in this film was the best I saw in 2011, the tie-breaker was that not only were they arguably the most realistic, but they were also the effects I least thought about in watching the film — meaning the blend is immaculate.
+The work and attention to detail in this area allow the story to feel more immediate and authentic than it really should.
+This all works toward a thrilling, triumphant, and compelling closing third of the film when the film really gets going on all cylinders.

 The score and edit are magnificent, the actors are either mostly reacting or talking above the crowd and are pushed and the story wraps up as neatly and succinctly as you could want.
 Also, for sports fans, it transcends the robot characters and gives you a fantastic boxing match that rivals any ever filmed.